 The Recording Academy and GRAMMY Museum's Music Educator Award

-The benefits of music education are as wide-ranging as they are long-lasting, and it all starts with the passion and dedication of those who choose to teach.
-In this spirit, the Recording Academy and GRAMMY Museum have announced this year's quarterfinalists for the Music Educator Award.
-The 189 teachers selected come from 179 cities across the U.S. and are in the running to recieve cash honorariums, with generous support and resources provided by the Ford Motor Company Fund.
+The nation's top music teachers woke up to exciting news this morning as the Recording Academy and GRAMMY Museum have announced this year's quarterfinalists for the Music Educator Award.
+A total of 216 music teachers from 199 cities have been announced as quarterfinalists for the presitgious honor and now find themselves in the running to recieve cash honorariums, with generous support and resources provided by the Ford Motor Company Fund.

 The next step for this outstanding group of music educators is to await the semifinalist annoucement in September.
 The award is open to current U.S. music teachers, and anyone can nominate a teacher—students, parents, friends, colleagues, community members, school deans, and administrators.
 Teachers are also able to nominate themselves, and nominated teachers are notified and invited to fill out an application.